dmlc/xgboost/multi-node/README.md

 * The distributed version is built on Rabit:[Reliable Allreduce and Broadcast Library](https://github.com/tqchen/rabit)
   - Rabit is a portable library that provides fault-tolerance for Allreduce calls for distributed machine learning
   - This makes xgboost portable and fault-tolerant against node failures
-* You can run Distributed XGBoost on common platforms that rabit can port to, including Hadoop(see [hadoop folder](hadoop)) and MPI
+* You can run Distributed XGBoost on platforms including Hadoop(see [hadoop folder](hadoop)) and MPI
+  - Rabit only replies a platform to start the programs, so it should be easy to port xgboost to most platforms

 Usage
 =====